 But while microplastic pollution of the seafloor is already a known fact, how it gets there is less so.
 “The dynamics of microplastics have not been identified at all,” Anna Sánchez-Vidal, co-director of the research at UB, told OpenMind.
 “Marine dynamics are very complex and variable in space and time,” says the researcher.
 One of the features of this dynamic is that it creates hotspots where microplastics tend to accumulate, forming islands at the bottom, as invisible as the surface ones.
-“A few years ago, we saw this in the Mediterranean trenches, and that they were also capable of pulling in other contaminants,” Marinella Farré, also from UB, told OpenMind.
+“A few years ago, we saw this in the Mediterranean trenches, and that they were also capable of pulling in other contaminants,” Marinella Farré, researcher at CSIC, told OpenMind.

 The discovery that other components are also accumulating in the same areas has worrying implications.
 A recent European study reveals that the same currents that carry microplastics to these hotspots also bring nutrients and oxygen there, so the most polluted places are actually foci of marine biodiversity.
 However, “further studies in other deep-sea sedimentary systems are necessary to better understand the distribution of plastics on the ocean floor,” study co-director Florian Pohl at Durham University told OpenMind.

 In fact, there are still so many unknowns about microplastic contamination that even its environmental impacts are not known exactly.
 “Pollution is absolutely harmful, there is no scientific doubt about it,” says Sánchez-Vidal.
 “We already know the negative effects of plastics on large marine animals: suffocation, entanglement, drowning.”

 A debate on toxicity